EENI Global Business School

 The Economic Commission for Europe (ECE) belongs to the European Economic Area of the Western Civilization.

-1. Combined Transport and the Economic Commission for Europe;
+1. Combined Transport and the Economic Commission for Europe

-2. Trade Facilitation - Trade Facilitation Agreement;
+2. Trade Facilitation - Trade Facilitation Agreement

-3. Revised Kyoto Convention.
+3. Kyoto Convention

 The International Bureau of Containers and Intermodal Transport (BIC) is an observer member at the Economic Commission for Europe (UNECE).

-(c) EENI Global Business School (1995-2023)
+(c) EENI Global Business School (1995-2024)

 We do not use cookies